Daniel J. Wallace

-Daniel Jeffrey Wallace (born October 27, 1949) is an American rheumatologist, clinical professor, author, and fellow.
+Daniel Jeffrey Wallace (born October 27, 1949) is an American rheumatologist, clinical professor, and author.
 Wallace has published 500 peer reviewed publications, 9 textbooks, and 28 book chapters on topics such as lupus, Sjögren syndrome, osteoarthritis, and fibromyalgia.
-He has the largest cohort of lupus patients in the United States (2000).
-A full professor of medicine (Cedars-Sinai Medical Center, David Geffen School of Medicine at UCLA), he is associate director of the Rheumatology Fellowship Program at Cedars-Sinai.
-His seminal contributions to research include being an author of the first paper to demonstrate vitamin D dysfunction and the importance of interleukin 6 in lupus, conducting the first large studies of apheresis in rheumatoid arthritis and lupus, and insights into the mechanisms of action of antimalarials.
+He has had the largest cohort of lupus patients in the United States (2000).
+A full professor of medicine (Cedars-Sinai Medical Center, David Geffen School of Medicine at UCLA), he is associate director of the Rheumatology fellowship program at Cedars-Sinai.
+His contributions to research include being an author of the first paper to demonstrate vitamin D dysfunction and the importance of interleukin 6 in lupus, conducting the first large studies of apheresis in rheumatoid arthritis and lupus, and insights into the mechanisms of action of antimalarials.
 Wallace's research accomplishments also include conducting many clinical rheumatic disease trials, examining the role of microvascular angina and accelerated atherogenesis in lupus, and work on anti-telomere antibodies which have garnered him 6 papers in The New England Journal of Medicine.
-Wallace's monograph, The Lupus Book, has sold over 100,000 copies since 1995.
+Wallace's monograph, The Lupus Book, has sold over 100,000 copies since 1995, and he has edited the last 8 editions of Dubois Lupus Erythematosus, the major lupus textbook.